Simple Sourdough Bread

 Cover bowl with plastic wrap or a tea towel and set aside at room temperature for an hour.

-6 PM - After it doubles in size, lightly dust your countertop with rice or semolina flour if you have it.
+6 PM - After it doubles in size and is no longer super sticky to the touch, lightly dust your countertop with rice flour, semolina flour, or bread flour.
 Scrape the dough out onto the floured surface.
-Gently pull the edges to flatten it out a little bit.
+Gently pull out the edges to flatten into a rectangle a little bit.
 Fold the dough onto itself a couple of times.
 You may need to add a dusting of flour as this can be a loose, tacky dough.
 Roll up the dough and shape into a ball (boule) by gently rotating in a circle, tucking in the bottom with the edge of your hand on each rotation, achieving a smooth, taut top.

 ~7 AM - Place a Dutch oven with a lid (or 2 loaf pans, using one as a lid) into a cold oven and preheat to 450°F.

-After the dough has doubled in size again, gently flip out the dough onto a lightly floured surface.
-Gently reshape to tighten the surface with minimal rotations if necessary.
-Place the dough onto a piece of parchment paper dusted in rice or semolina flour.
+Gently flip out the dough onto a piece of lightly floured parchment paper.
+(If necessary, gently reshape to tighten the surface with minimal rotations.)
 Score the dough with a sharp serrated knife or bread lame (straight blade).
 Start at the top right side of the round and begin making one long 1/2” deep score from top to bottom, then create quick diagonal slashes in series from top to bottom on the other.

-Once heated, carefully remove the hot Dutch oven from the oven.
+Once pre-heated, carefully remove the hot Dutch oven from the oven.
 Remove the lid and use both hands to place the parchment paper and dough inside the Dutch oven.
 Add several ice cubes in the corners under the paper.
-Replace the lid. *Optional: It helps to place a pizza stone or large cast iron pan at the bottom of the oven to avoid burning the bottom of the loaf.
+Replace the lid. *Optional: It helps to place a pizza stone or large cast iron pan on the bottom rack of the oven to avoid burning the bottom of the loaf.

 Bake with lid on for 40-45 minutes.
 Test the internal temperature; it needs to reach 205-210° F. Continue baking covered in 5-8 minute intervals (or as needed) until reached.